fluid-project/trivet/src/assets/README.md

 }
 ```

 The [`scripts.njk`](../_includes/partials/scripts.njk) and [`stylesheets.njk`](../_includes/partials/stylesheets.njk) template partials use this asset manifest to load scripts and stylesheets in the site header.
+(If you wish to load different scripts or stylesheets on different pages, you will need to modify these template partials to accomplish this.)
 Following a successful asset build, an update to the asset manifest will trigger an Eleventy build.